openframeworks/ofBook/chapters/cplusplus_basics/chapter.md

 ```

 Getting back to the previous example, those five lines of code are all ***function calls***.
-They are telling `greet()` to execute, and passing it the one string argument so it can do its job.
-That one string argument is made available to `greet()`'s inner code via the argument called `person`.
+They are telling `greet(...)` to execute, and passing it the one string argument so it can do its job.
+That one string argument is made available to `greet(...)`'s inner code via the argument called `person`.
 To see the order of how things happen, take a look at Figure 11.

 ![Figure 11.
 Function Call Flow](images/function-call.png "Figure 11.
 Function Call Flow")